 Current Status: Endemic

 In 1992, The Carter Center began working with the Ministry of Health to eliminate Guinea worm disease in Mali.
-Since then, the Mali Guinea Worm Eradication Program has reduced the number of cases from 16,024 to five cases provisionally reported in 2015.
+That year, the Mali Guinea Worm Eradication program reported 16,024 cases.
+In 2016, for the first time in its history, the national program reported zero* cases for more than 12 consecutive months (Nov.
+2015-Dec.
+2016).

 Guinea worm prevention activities implemented in Mali's communities include: education on proper use of and distribution of nylon filters to strain out the water fleas that host the infective larvae; monthly treatments of stagnant ponds with ABATE® larvicide (donated by BASF); voluntary isolation of patients in case containment centers; direct advocacy with water organizations; and increased efforts to build safer hand-dug wells.
 Village volunteers, who are trained, provisioned, and supervised by the program, carry out monthly surveillance and interventions.